Faith-and-Code-Technologies/mDirt/README.md

 ### 🚀 **Coming Soon**

-- **KoreUI**
+- **mcdoc**
-  - We have created a Python package that converts JSON Schemas to a PySide6 UI.
-With this system, we will be able to support Advancements, Loot Tables, Predicates, and so much more.
-  - Please stay tuned for the implementation - manually creating JSON files that are thousands of lines long will take some time.
+  - We are currently working through using the `mcdoc` language as found [here](https://github.com/SpyglassMC/Spyglass/tree/main/packages/mcdoc).
+  - To do this, we have to port the language to Python.
+  - This will take a lot of time, and v3.0 will not release until it is done.

 ---